dmcg/gilded-rose-tdd/GildedRoseRequirements.md

 Superceded - ValueElf turns out to be giving us good enough prices

-# ☐ Add and Remove Items from the Stock List
+# ✓ Remove Items from the Stock List

 We are currently reflecting (and updating the quality in) an Excel TSV file that I am editing by hand.

-I'd like a way to add and remove items from the stock list through the software.
+I'd like a way to remove items from the stock list through the software.

+# ☐ Add Items to the Stock List

+I'd like a way to add new items when they come into stock.